frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/kyria-build-notes.md

 ## Case hardware

 If you order a case using the Composer, you will have the [Aurora Low Profile Case Hardware Kit](https://splitkb.com/collections/keyboard-parts/products/aurora-low-profile-case-hardware-kit) added to your order.
-This is kinda wasteful as it has the parts for any keyboard in the Aurora series, so you get a lot of parts that you don't actually need.
+This feels kinda wasteful as it has the parts for any keyboard in the Aurora series, so you get a lot of parts that you don't actually need.
 Also, the standoffs for the OLED covers are not long enough if you socket the controllers.

 This is what you actually need for a Kyria with acrylic base, FR4 plate, and MX switches: